Cleanblend Commercial Blender Review

 It also did exceptionally well with the Oreo malt, though it needed a bit of encouragement at the start to get the ingredients blending, and the texture was just a tiny bit grainy.

 The Cleanblend struggled a bit more with the green smoothie, which ended up being very pulpy.
-A few unblended chunks of pineapple were caught in the sieve than with other products.
+A few unblended chunks of pineapple were caught in the sieve, compared to other products.
 However, the taste was great.

 It did about the same with the berry smoothie.
 The Cleanblend struggled the most with the berries, and we definitely had to use the tamper until everything was partially liquefied.